Tala-NM/HBridge-Motor-Project/README.md

-# DC Motor Control Project
+# HBridge with DC Motor Control Project

 ## Description
 This project demonstrates how to control two DC motors using an L293D H-bridge and an Arduino.
 It includes both a real-world implementation and a Tinkercad simulation.